threefoldfoundation/www_threefold_io/content/newsroom/introducing_ownphone/index.md

 id: introducing_ownphone
 title: "Say Hello to OwnPhone from YourData Network: The First Device in the 3Phone Family"
 image_caption: Introducing OwnPhone
 description: OwnPhone is highly secure and designed to work seamlessly with the ThreeFold Grid.
+Launch event May 29th.
 date: 2025-05-26
 taxonomies:
   people: [sam_taggart]